This page relates to the 2024-27 National Land Transport Programme.

 • minor reinstatements or non-complex recovery, geotechnical and structural investigations and programme scoping, costing and planning for recovery.

-We (NZTA as investor) will apply the special FAR to initial response costs as follows:
+We (NZTA as investor) will apply the special FAR as follows:

 • Where damage has occurred from both Cyclone Hale and Cyclone Gabrielle/Auckland Anniversary flooding event, then the entire event is treated as being from Cyclone Gabrielle/Auckland Anniversary flooding event.
 A single application may be made, but we expect that as far as is practical approved organisations will maintain separate records of their initial response and reinstatement costs for managing each event.